ivans5/BitMediaCentre/README.md

 ## Installation Steps:

 1. Install grub to a USB stick
-2. Copy the kickstart file, and the `netinst` fedora iso (eg. Fedora-Server-netinst-bleh.iso) to the USB drive
+2. Copy the kickstart file, and the `netinst` fedora iso (eg. Fedora-Server-netinst-x86_64-32-1.6.iso) to the USB drive
 3. Edit the kickstart:
   - wifi (search for "REDACTED")
   - verify hard drive selection